NexusMutual/docs/docs/resources/faq.md

 Yes, you can.
 You need to buy cover using the your membership address (i.e., the Ethereum address you used to sign up for membership).
 You need to purchase cover with your membership address, but you can protect crypto assets you manage in other blockchain wallet addresses.

 For most of Nexus Mutual's cover products, you will provide the wallet address(es) in the **Extra Cover Info** section below the Cover Details.
-This information is stored privately and can be edited to add or remove covered wallet addresses during the active cover period but not during or after a loss event occurs.
+This information is stored privately and can be edited to add or remove covered wallet addresses during the active cover period, including its grace period, but not during or after a loss event occurs.

 If you suffer a loss of funds and need to file a claim, you will provide the necessary information at that time.
 This information differs for each [cover product](/overview/cover-products/).